 Building a referral program that gives the customer credit would likely not be the best option in this scenario.
 Instead, gift cards or a cash incentive would work well.

 Spread the word

 Pro tip: Lead with money.
-If you are offering $50 off, put it in big bold letters.
-You want to grab the website visitor’s attention to prevent them from going to a competitor.)
+If you offer $50 off, put it in big, bold letters.
+You want to grab the website visitor’s attention to prevent them from going to a competitor.

-- Include your referral program in your customer emails and newsletters
+- Include your referral program in your customer emails and newsletters.

 - Always direct customers to your business’s referral page after they’ve made a purchase.
 This is when they are happiest and most likely to spread the word about your business.

 Keep track of every participant in your customer referral program.
 It is just as important to track those who refer your business as those who are taking advantage of that referral.

 Important things to remember when monitoring your new customer referral program:

 - Did the referred customer take advantage of the program?

 - How long did it take for the customer to take advantage of the referral program?